 However, there is a luxury tax levied against properties worth $250,000 or more.
 The tax starts at $2,500 and goes up depending on the registered value of the property.

 Buying land in Costa Rica

-If you are buying a plot of land in Costa Rica with or without a property on it, pay attention to the type of property rights you have been offered.
+If you are buying a plot of land in Costa Rica with or without property on it, pay attention to the type of property rights you have been offered.
 There are two types of rights: ownership rights – “derecho de propiedad”, and occupation rights – “derechos de ocupación”.

-Occupation rights mean that land hasn’t been registered in the National Registry, and consequently cannot be checked for title.
+Occupation rights mean that land hasn’t been registered in the National Registry, and consequently cannot be checked for the title.
 And although it is possible to register it properly, the process might take a long time.

 Ownership rights are therefore preferable.
 They mean that the land is registered and title-searchable.